 (Agrippas) said to her, “Horus, your son, went upon a hill to rest.
 He cast his line, and he pulled in his net, he caught a falcon, a quail, a wild pelican.
-He cut it without a knife, he cooked it without fire, he ate it without salt on it.
+He cut it without a knife, he cooked it without fire, he ate it without salt.
 He was in pain, and his belly ached.”

 Let’s return though to the model of the charm, and look at how this example demonstrates its key features.
 In this story Horus is walking in the mountainous desert when he encounters a problem – a stomach ache caused by eating a wild bird.
 As we can see from the end, the charm is intended to heal a sore stomach, so we have a mirrored situation – the patient with his stomach ache in the present in which the charm is being used, and Horus with his stomach ache in the mythic past.
 Horus cries out for help, and with the help of the third Agrippas he is able to reach his mother Isis, a famously powerful magician.
 She will certainly help Horus – he is her son, and she is a mother goddess – but the way her response to the request is phrased is very important: “even if you did not find me… you could adjure the sinews that are around the belly…”, she says.
 Here she is promising that the magical formula that she is giving will work even if she is not there, creating the mythic precedent for using the charm in the ritual present.